How to Get a Credit Card for the First Time: Everything You Need to Know

 Aside from checking your credit history, most credit card companies also require applicants to be US citizens or permanent residents.
 In some cases, banks accept an Individual Taxpayer Identification Number, which is given to certain nonresident and resident aliens and proves that an individual pays taxes in the US.

-Your name, address, email, date of birth, and Social Security number are also required to apply for a first-time credit card.
-Some of the younger applicants will also need to prove that they can make payments on their first-time credit card by providing details about their source of income or getting a co-signer.
+Your name, address, email, date of birth, and Social Security number are also required to apply for a card.
+Some of the younger applicants will also need to prove that they can make payments on their credit card by providing details about their source of income or getting a co-signer.
 Even a part-time job may be sufficient in some instances to get approval.

 Here’s a list of income sources that you should include when applying for a credit card: